DFO-Ocean-Navigator/Ocean-Data-Map-Project/Front-end_tests/Readme.md

 Used during tile API validation to ensure the map renders correct data.

-Area Test Overview
+# Area Test Overview

-🔹 Opens the Edit Map Features window and verifies that it appears correctly.
+- Opens the Edit Map Features window and verifies that it appears correctly.

-🔹 Changes the upload type to Area and confirms the label updates to Polygon.
+- Changes the upload type to Area and confirms the label updates to Polygon.

-🔹 Uploads the dataset CSV file and verifies that the CSV content is displayed correctly.
+- Uploads the dataset CSV file and verifies that the CSV content is displayed correctly.

-🔹Listens for the backend area map plot request and verifies that the response status is 200.
+-Listens for the backend area map plot request and verifies that the response status is 200.

-🔹 Checks that the dataset in the selector updates correctly after plotting.
+- Checks that the dataset in the selector updates correctly after plotting.

-🔹 If a quiver variable is defined, selects it, listens for the backend quiver plot request, and verifies the response status.
+- If a quiver variable is defined, selects it, listens for the backend quiver plot request, and verifies the response status.

-🔹 If additional contours are defined, selects the contour option, listens for the contour plot request, and verifies the response status.
+- If additional contours are defined, selects the contour option, listens for the contour plot request, and verifies the response status.

-🔹 Enables dataset comparison, and if comparing with a non-default dataset, switches to the specified dataset.
+- Enables dataset comparison, and if comparing with a non-default dataset, switches to the specified dataset.

-🔹 vListens for the backend compare plot request and verifies that the final successful response returns 200.
+- vListens for the backend compare plot request and verifies that the final successful response returns 200.

-Point Plot Test Overview
+# Point Plot Test Overview

 This test suite performs automated validation for each dataset by running a Point Plot Test.
 The checks include:

-🔹 3D Dataset Validation
+- 3D Dataset Validation

 Confirms the profile plot appears by verifying the backend’s /plot/profile response.

-🔹 Virtual Mooring Plot
+- Virtual Mooring Plot

 Ensures the Virtual Mooring timeseries plot loads successfully by checking the /plot/timeseries API response.

-🔹 Dataset Switching
+- Dataset Switching

 Verifies that the selected dataset actually changed by checking the visible dataset button name.

-🔹 CSV Download Test
+- CSV Download Test

 Confirms the backend returns a successful CSV download response.

 Ensures the browser starts the file download and receives a valid filename.

-🔹 API Script Download Test
+- API Script Download Test

 Validates the backend’s /generate_script response for the API script.

 Ensures the browser receives a downloadable file with a valid name.

-  Line Test Overview
+# Line Test Overview

 This test suite performs automated validation for each dataset by running a Line Plot Test.
 The checks include:

-🔹 Line Coordinates Handling
+- Line Coordinates Handling

 If the dataset does NOT include the preset Flemish Cap line, the test manually enters coordinates using the dataset’s line_coordinates values.

 If the dataset does include the preset line, it uses the built-in option.

-🔹 Line Plot Request
+- Line Plot Request

 Listens for the backend line plot request and verifies the response status.

-🔹 AZMP Line Validation (When Available)
+- AZMP Line Validation (When Available)

 For datasets supporting line transects, the test listens for the AZMP line request and validates the backend response.

 For datasets without line transect support, this check is skipped.

-🔹 Hovmöller Plot Verification
+- Hovmöller Plot Verification

 Ensures the Hovmöller plot request completes successfully by validating the backend response.

-🔹 Dataset Switch Confirmation
+- Dataset Switch Confirmation

 Confirms that the selected dataset changed correctly by verifying the displayed dataset name.

-Subset Download Test Overview
+# Subset Download Test Overview

-🔹Verifies the dataset switched correctly by checking the visible dataset button.
+-Verifies the dataset switched correctly by checking the visible dataset button.

-🔹Opens Edit Map Features and sets upload type to Area (handles the SalishSeaCast special-case combobox index).
+-Opens Edit Map Features and sets upload type to Area (handles the SalishSeaCast special-case combobox index).

-🔹Uploads the dataset CSV and selects the uploaded feature.
+-Uploads the dataset CSV and selects the uploaded feature.

-🔹Clicks Plot Selected Features and selects the dataset’s subset variable.
+-Clicks Plot Selected Features and selects the dataset’s subset variable.

-🔹Enables Compress as *.zip (if required) and clicks Save.
+-Enables Compress as *.zip (if required) and clicks Save.

-🔹Listens for the backend /api/v2.0/subset request and verifies the response status is 200.
+-Listens for the backend /api/v2.0/subset request and verifies the response status is 200.

-🔹Waits for the browser download event and confirms the downloaded file has a suggested filename.
+-Waits for the browser download event and confirms the downloaded file has a suggested filename.

-Variable Test Overview
+# Variable Test Overview

-🔹Verifies the dataset switched correctly by checking the visible dataset button.
+-Verifies the dataset switched correctly by checking the visible dataset button.

-🔹 For each variable in variables_to_test:
+- For each variable in variables_to_test:

-🔹 Selects the variable from the Variable control.
+- Selects the variable from the Variable control.

-🔹 Clicks Go and listens for the backend tile request for that dataset/variable + tile coordinates, and verifies the response is 200.
+- Clicks Go and listens for the backend tile request for that dataset/variable + tile coordinates, and verifies the response is 200.

-🔹 Listens for the backend scale request for that dataset/variable and verifies the response is 200.
+- Listens for the backend scale request for that dataset/variable and verifies the response is 200.

-🔹 Confirms the Variable control shows the selected variable label.
+- Confirms the Variable control shows the selected variable label.